-Emphasis on approaches and methodology that establish an inclusive classroom environment, including strategies for curriculum and management modification for students with exceptionalities.
+Emphasis on approaches and methodology that establish an inclusive classroom environment, including methods of instruction and curriculum and instructional and management modifications for students with exceptionalities.
 Response to Intervention, IEPs, and other school practices that aim to meet the needs of each child are included in this course.
-Topics include identification of various exceptionalities (e.g., learning disabilities, mental retardation, physical disabilities, etc.) that affect students and the structuring of their learning environments; the role of the special educator in relation to the regular classroom teacher; federal and state legislation that governs special education and the role of the regular classroom teacher; observation and analysis of students with exceptionalities in various learning environments; multicultural and linguistic differences as related to special education; and the development of classroom cultures that are sensitive and responsive to differences in gender and sexual orientation.
-Prerequisite: Psychology 210 and MAT certification candidate status.
+Topics include identification of various exceptionalities (e.g., learning disabilities, mental retardation, physical disabilities, etc.) that affect students and the structuring of their learning environments; the role of the special educator in relation to the regular classroom teacher; federal and state legislation that governs special education and the role of the regular classroom teacher; observation and analysis of students with exceptionalities in various learning environments; multicultural and linguistic differences as related to special education; instructional strategy modifications for special populations; and the development of classroom cultures that are sensitive and responsive to differences in gender and sexual orientation.
+Prerequisite: Psychology 210, Psychology 318, or permission of the department chairperson.
+Cross-listed as: EDUC 314